On this page:

 When it will be used?

-The emergency backstop will only be used when required by the Australian Electricity Market Operator (AEMO) and only for as long as it is needed, in rare emergencies when solar exports are too high to be safely managed.
+The emergency backstop will only be used when required by the Australian Electricity Market Operator and only for as long as it is needed, in rare emergencies when solar exports are too high to be safely managed.
 It will help to avoid blackouts and make sure that Victorians can continue to use electricity.

 Introduction timeline